-Your sound processor should never be exposed to extreme heat e.g. by leaving it in direct sunlight, such as on the dashboard of the car, as extreme heat may damage it.
+Your sound processor should never be exposed to extreme heat, e.g. by leaving it in direct sunlight on the dashboard of the car, as extreme heat may damage it.

 If you are outdoors on a rainy day, use an umbrella to protect your Ponto sound processor.

-In extremely dusty environments, remove your sound processor, as an accumulation of dust particles might damage it.
+In extremely dusty environments, remove your sound processor, as an accumulation of dust particles may damage it.
 When you return home, remember to clean both the implant area and the abutment.